gehelem/als/docs/first_run.rst

             - **align switch** : do we want to align frames before stacking.
 (Default to Yes)
             - **stack mode** : choose from mean to sum
-            - **stack size** : how many frame stacked in the current sessions so far
+            - **stack size** : how many frames have been stacked in the current sessions so far

     .. container:: als-right-narrow

         .. image:: ./_img/first_run_controls.png
-           :class: als-fixed-width

-As a quickstart, we are simply leaving everything as it is and hit that big ``RUN`` button.
+As a quickstart, we are simply leaving everything as it is and hit that big ``START`` button.

 JUST PUSH START :)
 ******************